 The Company tests long-lived tangible and intangible assets for impairment at the asset group level, which is determined based on the lowest level for which identifiable cash flows are largely independent of the cash flows of other groups of assets and liabilities.
+Operating lease right-of-use assets are considered long-lived assets subject to this impairment testing.
 For the Company's metals recycling operations reported within AMR, an asset group generally consists of the regional shredding and export operation along with surrounding feeder yards.
 For regions with no shredding and export operations, each metals recycling yard is an asset group.
 For the Company's auto parts operations, generally each auto parts store is an asset group.
 The combined steel manufacturing and metals recycling operations within CSS are a single asset group.
 The Company tests its asset groups for impairment when certain triggering events or changes in circumstances indicate that the carrying value of the asset group may be impaired.
 If the carrying value of the asset group is not recoverable because it exceeds the Company's estimate of future undiscounted cash flows from the use and eventual disposition of the asset group, an impairment loss is recognized by the amount the carrying value exceeds its fair value, if any.
 The impairment loss is allocated to the long-lived assets of the group on a pro rata basis using the relative carrying amounts of those assets, except that the loss allocated to an individual long-lived asset of the group shall not reduce the carrying amount of that asset below its fair value.
-Fair value is determined primarily using the cost and market approaches.
+Fair value is determined using one or more of the income, market or cost approaches, depending on the nature of the asset group.